Feeding patterns and diet - children 6 months to 2 years

 - The amount your child eats will vary between 2 tablespoons and 2 cups of fruits and vegetables per day.
-How much your child eats depends on her size and how well she eats fruits and vegetables.
+How much your child eats depends on their size and how well they eat fruits and vegetables.

 - Your baby's birth weight has doubled.

 - Your baby can control their head and neck movements.

 - Your baby can sit up with some support.

 - Your baby can show you they are full by turning their head away or by not opening their mouth.

 - Your baby begins showing interest in food when others are eating.

 - Never give honey to your baby.
 It may contain bacteria that can cause botulism, a rare but serious illness.